bagder/daniel.haxx.se/about.md

 "Confusing Solution" (we could make fun of ourselves already back then).

 This was when I started spending spare time on programming.
 Up to several hours per day.
-This is something that I've never stopped doing since...
+This is something that I have never stopped doing since...

 ## Demo Scene